Jumman04/DataManager/README.md

 ## Features

-- **JSON Serialization/Deserialization**: Easily convert objects to and from JSON format.
+- **JSON Serialization/Deserialization**: Convert objects to and from JSON format.
 - **File-based Data Storage**: Store objects, strings, integers, booleans, lists, and more in local storage.
 - **Batch Data Handling**: Efficiently save and load lists in batches to optimize memory usage.
 - **On Data Change Listener**: Listen to changes in data to update your app in real time.
-- **Type-Safe Operations**: Work with strongly-typed objects and use generics for flexibility.
+- **Type-Safe Operations**: Work with strongly typed objects and use generics for flexibility.
-- **Customizable Converter**: **NEW in version 2.8!** You can choose from the following built-in
+- **Customizable Converter**: You can choose from the following built-in converters:
-  converters:
     - **GsonConverter**: Uses the Google Gson library for serialization and deserialization.

   You can also create your own converter by implementing the `DataManager.Converter` interface,